benedict-armstrong/ComputerVision/lab05/writeup/main.typ

 = Results

 Now for the interesting part, the results.
-I ran the algorithm on the provided image:
+I ran the algorithm on the provided image of the ETH main building.
+I tried a few different bandwidths with 15 steps each to see how they affect the result.

-#figure(
-  image("images/eth.jpg", width: 50%),
-  caption: [Original Image]
-)

 #grid(
   columns: 2,